Bokai-Ji/AG-Policy/Readme.md

 JSM and PSM visualization video can be found in `Jacobian-based` and `Perturbation-based`, respectively.

-Questionnaire used in our user study is `user_study.pdf`.
+Questionnaire used in our user study is `Questionnaire.pdf`.

 There are also extra explanation results in pdfs in `results/` folder.